The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Install splined shaft socket on splined shaft and insert socket pins into splined shaft cover holes.

-Note: Socket pins will fit tightly in splined shaft cover holes and rocking of socket might be needed to fully insert pins into holes.
+Note: The socket pins will fit tightly in the splined shaft cover holes; you may need to rock the socket to fully insert the pins.
 Hit socket with hammer if necessary to fully insert.

-Verify socket pins are fully inserted in splined shaft cover holes and socket is fully seated on splined shaft cover.
+Ensure the socket pins are fully inserted into the splined shaft cover holes and the socket is completely seated on the cover.

 Loosen (break seize) splined shaft cover (splined shaft socket / 1/2″ impact wrench).